ValveResourceFormat/Datamodel.NET/README.md

 }
 ```

-## Datamodel Attributes
+## Attributes

-The following CLR types are supported as Datamodel attributes:
+The following .NET types are supported as Datamodel attributes:

 * `int`
 * `float`